rkuma183/wilsonmar.github.io/_posts/2017-08-11-foundation-website.md

 0. Save the changes.

-0. Set permissions:
+0. Run the script that performs what is described below:

    <tt><strong>
-   chmod 555 foundation-website-init.sh
-   </strong></tt>

-0. Run the script:

-   <tt><strong>
    ./foundation-website-init.sh
    </strong></tt>

-0. Copy the file `foundation-website-init.sh` to your account folder:

-   <tt><strong>
-   cp foundation-website-init.sh website1
-   </strong></tt>

 ## Processing

-The following steps are performed either manually or by the Bash script downloaded as above.
+The following steps are performed either manually or by the Bash script downloaded above.

 0. Navigate into the containing folder for Foundation to build a new directory, such as:

    <tt><strong>cd ~/gits/hotwilson
    </strong></tt>

+   ### Starting over?

+   If you already created a folder using the script or manually...

+0. If you have a Terminal window running the localhost website, click on that Terminal screen and press <strong>control+C</strong>.

+0. Remove (delete) the generated folder (replacing "website1" with your site's name):

+   <tt><strong>rm -rf website1
+   </strong></tt>

+   By deleting the whole folder, makes the automation script "idempotent".
+In other words, running it would end up the same.

    ### Get website local

-0. Create a folder containing your repo in GitHub (subsituting "hotwilson/website1" with your own account and repo name):
+0. <strong>Create a folder</strong> containing your repo in GitHub (subsituting "hotwilson/website1" with your own account and repo name):

    <tt><strong>
    git clone https://github.com/hotwilson/website1
    </strong></tt>

-   The response with minimal objects in the repo:
+   The response for just .git folder and README.md in the repo:

    <pre>
 Cloning into 'website1'...